 - Bake for 12 to 14 minutes or until the mozzarella cheese is melted.

 - Top mushrooms with fresh basil and drizzle with balsamic glaze.

-- Take mushrooms out of the fridge 30 minutes before baking.
+- Take mushrooms out of the fridge 20 minutes before you want to bake them.

 Nutritional info is an estimate and provided as courtesy.
 Values may vary according to the ingredients and tools used.
 Please use your preferred nutritional calculator for more detailed info.